 One of the keys to successfully treating colon cancer is early detection.
 If a doctor doesn’t diagnose a patient with colon cancer early enough to provide proper treatment, the cancer may metastasize to other parts of the body with devastating results.
 Patients who believe a doctor did not detect colon cancer when he or she should have can file a colon cancer lawsuit.

 If you or someone you love was not diagnosed with colon cancer in a timely manner, consider contacting the attorneys at Ross Feller Casey.
 The firm has a team of nationally recognized doctors right on staff.

 The colon cancer malpractice lawyers at Ross Feller Casey have already won many multi-million dollar lawsuits involving medical malpractice relating to cancer misdiagnosis.
 Based in Philadelphia, the firm works with clients throughout Pennsylvania and New Jersey.

 What are common risk factors worth investigating in colon cancer litigation cases?

-Inflammatory Intestinal Conditions.
-Any patient with chronic inflammatory disease of the colon is at a greater risk for cancer in the same area.
-If you have ulcerative colitis and/or Crohn’s disease, your doctor should have known you had greater risk for colon cancer.
-This is why screening should have been regularly performed to catch the disease early.
+Inflammatory Intestinal Conditions - Any patient with chronic inflammatory disease of the colon is at a greater risk for cancer in the same area.
+If you have ulcerative colitis and/or Crohn’s disease, your doctor should have known you had

 Diabetes, Obesity, Smoking.
 Several other factors can increase a person’s risks for colon cancer, from diabetes and insulin resistance to regular smoking.
 Likewise, people who are overweight are more likely to develop and potentially die from colon cancer.